AJamesPhillips/anot8/README.md

 `new vault` can be any name.

-### Specifying sources (directories) of PDFs

-Edit the `root_path` attribute to point to the parent directory for your PDFs to annotate.
-This can be relative or absolute.
+These vault config files are just pointers to other directories of PDFs so you will want to edit the `root_path` attribute to point to the parent directory for your PDFs to annotate.
+This path can be relative or absolute.
+If you edit this file or any other .json file with a rich text editor you might run into problems and errors so we would recommend you try to edit them using a plain text editor.

-Once the annotate server has started it will create a new anot8_vault_config.json file at this new root_path directory.
-You can then:
+Once the annotate server has started it will create a new `anot8_vault_config.json` file at this new root_path directory.

-* edit the `directories` attribute to contain the directories of the files you want to annotate.
-These are relative to `root_path`.
+You will then want to edit the `directories` attribute of the **new anot8_vault_config.json** to contain the directories of the files you want to annotate.
+These directory paths are relative to `root_path`.

 Specifying directories allows you to limit by whitelisting what files are available for the annotations server to serve.

 ### Specifying labels

-Edit the `labels` attribute to be a list of strings.   e.g.
+Edit the `labels` attribute of the **anot8_vault_config.json** file to be a list of strings, e.g:

     "labels": ["label one", "another label"]